partrita/DataAnalysis-w-AI-course/week06/assets/api-advanced.md

-# Week 6: Supplementary Information for Introduction to APIs for Data Analysis
+# Week 6: Supplementary Information for Introduction to APIs

 ## HTTP: Client-Server Communication and the Request-Response Cycle